 Arbitration can be successfully used to resolve your construction or commercial dispute.
 There are definite advantages and the regulatory framework guides parties when considering and enforcing and award.
-If you need assistance drafting an ADR clause or navigating the arbitration process for your construction dispute, get in touch with our disputes team on 1300 544 755.
+If you need assistance drafting an ADR clause or navigating the arbitration process for your construction dispute, get in touch with LegalVision’s dispute resolution lawyers on 1300 544 755.

 Was this article helpful?